- Free Consultation

 What Are Ergonomics?

 The term “ergonomics” comes from the Greek word for work, ergon.
 Ergonomics is a study of how the physical needs of the worker and work setting conform to one another.
 There are many types of ergonomic injuries, but the common element involves prolonged exposure or use.
-In part because New Jersey work injury lawyers often assist those hurt on the job in claims, employers are increasingly trying to find ways of modifying work conditions to prevent injury.
+In part because New Jersey work injury lawyers often assist those hurt on the job in claims, employers are increasingly trying to find ways of modifying work conditions to prevent injury such as finding out how much is a industrial keyboard costs to help with typing.

 Among the more common causes of ergonomic injuries are: